 Manage the meeting logistics

-It is vital you take the time to speak to and inform the people being made redundant before the rest of the world.
+It is vital you take the time to speak to and inform the people whose roles are being made redundant before the rest of the world.
 Employees will be extremely unhappy to learn about job losses via another source.

 Create as much certainty as you can around redundancy timings and logistics, with a plan and timetable.
 Ensure those involved in notification meetings have plenty of time either side of these meetings so they are not running late, unfocused on the task in hand or need to head to their next meeting half way through.

-It is best to speak to people individually, especially if you are only laying off one or two employees.
+It is best to speak to people individually, especially if you are only laying off one or two positions.

-If a number of people are being made redundant, you might decide to tell them as a group.
+If a number of roles are being made redundant, you might decide to tell the impacted employees as a group.
 However, you don’t know how they will respond.
 People can react strongly to losing their job and these negative reactions can be exacerbated in a group setting.

 Arrange the termination meeting early in the week, preferably first thing or last thing in the day.
 Do not arrange to meet them on a Friday afternoon.
 This may be convenient for your workflow, but for the employee it is the worst time as they won’t be able to contact recruitment agencies or potential employers until after the weekend.